pingcap/docs-cn/tiflash/tiflash-configuration.md

 ## Security settings take effect starting from v4.0.5.
 [security]
-    ## This configuration item enables or disables log redaction.
+    ## New in v5.0.0-rc.
+This configuration item enables or disables log redaction.
 If the configuration value
     ## is set to `true`, all user data in the log will be replaced by `?`.
-    ## Note that you also need to set `security.redact-info-log` for tiflash-learner's logging
+    ## Note that you also need to set `security.redact-info-log` for tiflash-learner's logging in tiflash-learner.toml.
-    ## in tiflash-learner.toml
     # redact_info_log = false

     ## Path of the file that contains a list of trusted SSL CAs.
 If set, the following settings